orgoj/vhostalias-patch/README.md

 Access log are autmaticaly splited by domain in /var/log/vlogger/<domain> with central log in

 NOTE: Some .htacces rewrite need link to /data in domain root dir.

+---

+Not used any more.
+Now I use ansible https://github.com/ansible/ansible for configuration.
+-- Michael Heca